Roy-lab/mrtle/README.txt

+OVERVIEW
+MRTLE takes expression data for multiple species, a phyloegentic tree relating the species, and other optional species-specific regulatory information, and learns a regulatory network for each species

 INSTALLATION

-To install MRTLE, simply type make to create an executable named mrtle
+To install MRTLE, change directories to code/MRTLE and type make

+cd code/MRTLE
+make

 EXAMPLE USAGE OF MRTLE